Ten Most Wonderful Things About Korea (my list!)

 Jon Huer, a columnist in Korea Times, is writing a series of the Ten Most Wonderful Things About Korea.
-I don’t really like his writing style but the topic is a good one.
+Great topic and I thought I would make my own.
 This list is more about the wonderful things about life in Korea.

 2. Broadband Internet – We’ve been with Hanaro for almost six years and I’d say that we don’t have any plan of switching ISPs even with the tempting gifts that comes with a new subscription to another ISP.
 I like that I don’t have to wait for a long time to load a 10MB web page overloaded with heavy JPEGs.